Key Takeaways

 Reducing the administrative burden and allowing providers and staff to focus on patient care and the overall patient experience not only provides for increased revenue but has the potential to support and restore providers to their original mission — healing!

-- Insurance Verification and Benefits Eligibility— In a specialty capacity, it’s more critical than ever for providers to verify insurance and benefits eligibility when patients are being referred from primary care offices.
-Often relying on second-hand information to schedule, it is critical to reach out directly to patients and obtain all current demographic and insurance information that can be verified through your specific automated process before scheduling occurs.
+1. Insurance Verification and Benefits Eligibility— In a specialty capacity, it’s more critical than ever for providers to verify insurance and benefits eligibility when patients are being referred from primary care offices.
+Often relying on second-hand information to schedule, it is critical to verify eligibility through an automated process before scheduling occurs.
+Automation helps your team get complete patient financial clearance before care and preserve claim reimbursement downstream.

-- Prior Authorization— According to the 2020 CAQH Index, only 21% of practices are utilizing an automated prior authorization system and are instead manually submitting approval requests and performing follow-up by phone or fax.
-By automating the approval and follow up functions using AI-driven software that leverages robotic process automation and certified experts for outliers, cardiology prior authorizations can be managed in real-time, and the administrative burden significantly reduced.
+2. Prior Authorization— According to the 2023 CAQH Index, only 31% of practices are utilizing an automated prior authorization system and are instead manually submitting approval requests and performing follow-up by phone or fax.
+By automating the approval and follow up functions, cardiology prior authorizations can be managed in real-time, and the administrative burden significantly reduced.

-- Patient Pay Portion Collected Upfront— As part of automating your patient access workflow, generating a patient portion estimate becomes a natural partner with the insurance verification process.
+3. Patient Pay Portion Collected Upfront— As part of automating your patient access workflow, generating a patient portion estimate becomes a natural partner with the insurance verification process.
 As patients continue to absorb more of the financial costs of their healthcare, upfront collections become increasingly important to head off a growing A/R and collection problem.
-Today, patients are more willing to pay before they are seen if they are given an understandable explanation of their portion.